 As an ingredient, matcha is quite a finicky ingredient.
 Expose it to light and the atmosphere too long, it will oxidize and lose flavor.
-Use the wrong temperature water to mix it up, it may become unpleasant and bitter.
+Use the wrong water temperature for matcha tea, it may become unpleasant and bitter.
 Try to stir it using only a spoon?
 You are likely to end up with a clumpy mess.
-Here are 5 common mistakes and how to avoid them.
+Here are 5 common matcha preparation mistakes and how to avoid them.

 How you make matcha greatly affects its taste.
 It may sound intimidating, but all these issues are actually quite easy to resolve.
 In our experience, most problems are caused by one of the 5 issues below.
 If you’re new to matcha, these few tips will help make your matcha taste better.

 1. Using the wrong water temperature for matcha tea

-The best temperature is usually specific to the blend of matcha, but a good rule of thumb is to use 176F (80C) water.
+The best water temperature for matcha is usually specific to the blend of matcha, but a good rule of thumb is to use 176F (80C) water.
 For example, we would say that 140F (60C) water is the best temperature to enjoy our Fragrant Yame Blend, but it also tastes good using 176F (80C) water.
 Trust us, the extra effort is worth it.
 If you need a step by step guide to preparing the perfect cup of usucha, we have a detailed guide here.

 The best way to get water at precise temperatures is to get a variable temperature water kettle.
 But if you don’t have one, just bring water to a boil and let it cool at room temperature for 5 minutes.
 In Japan, there are special vessels called Yuzamashi.
 These are open top bowls with spouts and handles which function as water coolers.
-The large exposed top lets boiling water cool quickly so the water in these vessels (known as yuzamashi) can be used for making tea.
+The large exposed top lets boiling water cool quickly so the water in these vessels (known as yuzamashi) can be used for making matcha tea.
 You can add boiling water to a bowl and let it rest for several minutes to achieve a similar effect.